ggit12/anndictionary/README.md

-During installation, you will be prompted to enter an OpenAI API key to allow the AI backend to operate (this will modify your .bashrc, you can also skip this step and set the OPENAI_API_KEY environemnt variable yourself).
-Directions on how to get an OpenAI API key can be found here: https://platform.openai.com/docs/quickstart/account-setup.
-You'll need to buy at least $5 of credits to start (so that you can use GPT-4+).
+This package supports many external LLM providers (including OpenAI, Anthropic, Google, and Bedrock).
+To use these, you'll need an API key.
+Directions on how to get an OpenAI API key can be found here: https://platform.openai.com/docs/quickstart/account-setup, and for Anthropic, here: https://docs.anthropic.com/en/api/getting-started.

 ### If you like functions:
 The main function in this package is `adata_dict_fapply()` (and its cousin `adata_dict_fapply_return()`, which does the same thing but also returns the result as a dictionary).